kansasgis/NG911/Doc_Online/AdjustmentTools.md

 4. Run the tool.

-5. The tool will create a table called “GeocodeException” with one field called ADDID.
-This tool copies over all ADDIDs flagged as geocoding errors from FieldValuesCheckResults as geocoding exceptions.
+5. The tool will create a table called “GeocodeException” with one field called ADDID/NGADDIDs.
+This tool copies over all ADDIDs/NGADDIDs flagged as geocoding errors from FieldValuesCheckResults as geocoding exceptions.

-6. If any of the ADDIDs copied over are genuine errors and are not exceptions, you can manually delete the ADDID in an edit session in ArcMap.
+6. If any of the ADDIDs/NGADDIDs copied over are genuine errors and are not exceptions, you can manually delete the ADDID in an edit session in ArcMap.